-I don't agree with Dennett's view on this overall, but he's primarily (a) criticizing many common things said about qualia that he thinks don't hold water or don't make much sense, and (b) suggesting that qualia talk is so burdened with things that don't hold water or make sense, and is otherwise so ambiguous, that it's best to just drop qualia talk altogether.
-The analogy he makes here is to "élan vital."
-As he notes, one might have some passably mundane and clear thing one has in mind by élan vital, such as DNA, but it's probably best not to call it élan vital.
+I don't agree with Dennett's view on this overall, but he's primarily (a) criticizing many common things said about qualia that he thinks don't hold water or don't make much sense, and (b) suggesting that qualia talk is so burdened with things that don't hold water or make

-Wait--you don't buy that chords consist of multiple pitches? hahahaha Multiple pitches are multiple pitches, they are different and they are occurring at the same time, according to physics.
+Wait--you don't buy that chords consist of multiple pitches? hahahaha

+Multiple pitches are multiple pitches, they are different and they are occuring at the same time, according to physics.
 Calling different things a harmony doesn't turn it into one thing.
 Did I really have to explain that?